 - physiotherapist

-Apprenticeships are available from Level 2 (intermediate) to Level 6 (degree) to suit your existing skills and qualifications:
+Apprenticeships are offered from Level 2 to Level 6, to suit your skills and qualifications.

-- Higher (Level 4/5) - apprenticeships at this level generally require four to five GCSEs and A-levels (or equivalent).
-While a Level 4 is comparable to the first year of a university degree or a Higher National Certificate (HNC), a Level 5 is an advanced option equivalent to a complete foundation degree or a Higher National Diploma (HND).
+- Level 4/5 - higher apprenticeships combine increased responsibility at work with higher-level study.
+Level 4 is equivalent to the first year of a university degree or a Higher National Certificate (HNC), while Level 5 is comparable to a foundation degree or an Higher National Diploma (HND).
+Employers usually look for relevant experience alongside formal qualifications.

 Where can I study a sports apprenticeship?

-- Bolton College - on the personal trainer (Level 3) apprenticeship, you'll learn to create exercise plans, share nutrition tips, and give general lifestyle coaching.
+- Exeter College - on the personal trainer (Level 3) apprenticeship, you'll learn to create exercise plans, share nutrition tips, and provide general lifestyle coaching.

 - Loughborough College - a sports coach (Level 4) apprenticeship develops your ability to create coaching programmes to develop participants' sports skills, leading to an improvement in their performance.

-You can research a full list of providers at gov.uk.
+You can research a full list of providers at Gov.uk - Sports apprenticeships.

 - spinal assessment and management